Platform API for Partners

 values when writing them to persistent storage.

 We also encourage you to test out the OAuth flow for new installations on a test add-on before pursuing a backfill of Access Tokens and Refresh Tokens.
-Testing with the flow for new installations will allow you to build out the functionality to exchange an OAuth Grant for the tokens.
+Testing with the flow for new installations allows you to build out the functionality to exchange an OAuth Grant for the tokens.

 GET https://<username>:<password>@api.heroku.com/vendor/resources/:resource_uuid/oauth-grant